-Uses an alternate rent setting policy that allows the Rent Assistance Director to set exception payment standards up to a maximum of 160% of Fair Market Rents (pursuant to Activity 13 "Broaden Range of Approved Payment Standards") without requesting HUD approval for:

-Home Forward-owned units that utilize Rental Assistance Demonstration (RAD) PBVs, or

-Units that utilize special purpose voucher PBVs.

-Allows Home Forward staff to conduct inspections, set rents and determine rent reasonableness for Home Forward-owned units that utilize PBVs.
+- Uses an alternate rent setting policy that allows the Rent Assistance Director to set exception payment standards up to a maximum of 160% of Fair Market Rents (pursuant to Activity 13 "Broaden Range of Approved Payment Standards") without requesting HUD approval for: - o Home Forward-owned units that utilize Rental Assistance Demonstration (RAD) PBVs, or - Units that utilize special purpose voucher PBVs. - Allows Home Forward staff to conduct inspections, set rents and determine rent reasonableness for Home Forward-owned units that utilize PBVs.
 When Home Forward both owns and manages the unit, it hires a third party to conduct quality control testing of inspections and rent reasonableness determinations for a sample of these units.
-This activity is also described under Activity 08 Inspection and Rent Reasonableness to Home Forward Owned Properties.

-Eliminates the cap limiting project-basing to up to 20% of the amount of budget authority allocated to the agency by HUD in the voucher program.
+This activity is also described under Activity 08 Inspection and Rent Reasonableness to Home Forward Owned Properties. - Eliminates the cap limiting project-basing to up to 20% of the amount of budget authority allocated to the agency by HUD in the voucher program.

-Metric Baseline Benchmark Final Projected Outcome Additional units of housing m Additional units of housing made available (Standard Metric: HC#1) Number of new housing units made available for households at or below 80% AMI FY2011: 1,100 units FY2023FY2024: 1,820 units made available Maintain at least 1,800 units that have been made available through this activity Units of housing preserved (S Standard Metric: HC#2) Number of units preserved for households at or below 80% AMI that would otherwise not be available Prior to implementation: 0 units FY2023FY2024: 654 units preserved 654 units will be preserved through conversion from public housing to project- based vouchers Decrease in wait list time (Standard Metric: HC#3) Note: Because Home Forward does not have a pre-implementation baseline for this metric, we are not able to show the historical impact of this activity Average applicant time on wait list in months FY2014: 15 months FY2023FY2024: 42-50 months 4 2 50 months Displacement prevention (Standard Metric: HC#4) Note: Because Home Forward does not have a pre-implementation baseline for this metric, we are not able to show the historical impact of this activity
+Matria Deceline Danahmank Final Businestad Outcome Metric Baseline Benchmark Final Projected Outcome Additional units of housing made available (Standard l Metric: HC#1) Number of new housing units made available for households at or below 80% AMI FY2011: 1,100 units FY2023FY2024: 1,820 units made available Maintain at least 1,800 units that have been made available through this activity Units of housing preserved (Standard Metric: HC#2) Number of units preserved for households at or below 80% AMI that would otherwise not be available Prior to implementation: 0 units FY2023FY2024: 654 units preserved 654 units will be preserved through conversion from public housing to project- based vouchers Decrease in wait list time (Standard Metric: HC#3) Note: Because Home Forward does not have a pre-implementation baseline for this metric, we are show the historical impact of this activity metric, we are not able to Average applicant time on wait list in months FY2014: 15 months FY2023FY2024: 42-50 months 4 2 - 50 months Displacement prevention (Standard Metric: HC#4) Note: Because Home Forward does not have a pre-implementation baseline for this metric, we are not able show the historical impact of this activity s metric, we are not able to